Lindsey Graham threatens to falsify accusations of assault against Democratic Supreme Court nominees

 — Kasie Hunt (@kasie) September 27, 2018

 In recent days, Graham has repeatedly voiced doubts about Ford’s account.
-On Fox News Sunday, he asked: “What am I supposed to do?
+On Fox News on Sunday, he asked, “What am I supposed to do?
 Go ahead and ruin this guy’s life based on an accusation?”
-Graham added that he thought she was being “used” as a political pawn.
+Graham added he thought Ford was being “used” as a political pawn.
 “This accusation is 36 years old.
-I don’t know when it happen or where it happened.
+I don’t know when it happened or where it happened.
 And all the people who have been named say it didn’t happen.”

-Last week, he was also criticized for telling a Washington Post reporter of Ford, who has a PhD and is a college professor, “I’ll listen to the lady, but we’re going to bring this to a close.”
+Last week, he was also criticized for saying to a Washington Post reporter of Ford, who has a doctorate and is a college professor, “I’ll listen to the lady, but we’re going to bring this to a close.”